ivangonekrazy/dotfiles/README.md

 So far just my .vimrc file

-run:
+run: `source install.sh`

-    source install.sh

-to install the .vimrc file.
+to install the `.vimrc` file and `.vim` directory.
+Pathogen is included.
 Chill bro, a backup will be created.